Article updated July 18th, 2016.

 In the same month, Pat Flynn from Smart Passive Income made $86,371.99, Harsh Agrawal from Shout Me Loud made $11,796, Matthew Woodward made $26,283.41, Sharon from Digital Nomad Wanna Be made $3,334 while travelling around the world with her family; and you can find dozens more other bloggers who share their income online – from hundreds to ten of thousands of dollars monthly.

-According to another study published on Blogging Basics 101 (see infographic below), 14% of bloggers actually earn a salary through blogging and make about $2,000/month.
+According to another study (see image on right), 14% of bloggers actually earn a salary through blogging and make about $2,000/month.

 The key takeaways in this –